arun749661/delta2-demo/README.md

 # delta2-demo
-this is a delta demo &amp; Git and Github class
+this is a delta demo &amp; Git and Github class.